-Packages are included on CDs (and DVDs) in the order of their popularity.
-This means that for most uses only the first CDs in a set are needed and that only very few people actually use any of the packages included on the last CDs in a set.
+Packages are included on CD and DVD images in the order of their popularity.
+This means that for most uses only the first image of a set is needed and that only very few people actually use any of the packages included on the last images of a set.

-) It also means that buying or downloading and burning a full CD set is just a waste of money as you'll never use most of them.
+It also means that buying or downloading and burning a full CD set is just a waste of money as you'll never use most of them.
 In most cases you are better off getting only the first 3 to 8 CDs and installing any additional packages you may need from the Internet by using a mirror.
 The same goes for DVD sets: the first DVD, or maybe the first two DVDs will cover most needs.

-If you do scan multiple CDs or DVDs, the installer will prompt you to exchange them when it needs packages from another CD/DVD than the one currently in the drive.
-Note that only CDs or DVDs that belong to the same set should be scanned.
+If you do scan multiple installation media, the installer will prompt you to exchange them when it needs packages from one that isn't currently in the drive.
+Note that only discs that belong to the same set should be scanned.
 The order in which they are scanned does not really matter, but scanning them in ascending order will reduce the chance of mistakes.